WannaCry081/Jottly-App/README.md

 cp .env.example .env
 ```

-- Set your database URL and secret key.
+- Set your database URL and secret key in `.env`.

 ### 4. Run with Docker (Recommended)